...Заколюченные параллели

 Gabriel Amos

-James Forehand, a professor at the American River College
+James Forehand, a professor in the American River College

 Ezra Gouvea